GrammaTech/ddisasm/README.md

 :   Print the given functions even if they are skipped by default (e.g. _start)

 `--self-diagnose`
 :   This option is useful for debugging.
-Use relocation information to emit a self diagnose
+Use relocation information to emit a self diagnosis
     of the symbolization process.
 This option only works if the target binary contains complete relocation information.
 You can enable that in `ld` using the option `--emit-relocs`.